-- BA applicants: Two selections, in contrasting styles, from the standard solo vocal repertoire.
+- BM applicants: Two selections, in contrasting styles, from the standard solo vocal repertoire.
 Applicants are encouraged to prepare at least one of these selections in a foreign language.
 Should you have conducting experience, please provide video footage.

 - MM and DMA applicants: A choral ensemble performance of a minimum of 10 minutes and a rehearsal of a minimum of 10 minutes conducted by the applicant, including choral works from several periods and styles, with at least one being a twentieth/twenty-first century composition.
 Although the stated application deadline is December 1, graduate choral applicants are encouraged to submit all materials by November 1 in order to allow greater time for pre-screen processing.

 Please note the following additional requirements for MM and DMA applicants:

 - DMA applicants are required to submit a “Personal Introductory Video” as part of their SlideRoom Portfolio.
 For detailed instructions click here.